iamdurga/Master-in-Data-Science-Study-Materials/README.md

 # MDS-Private-Study-Materials
+The contents in this repository is used by myself as being student of Master in Data Science, offered by Tribhuwan University starting from 2021.

 ## Structure of Directories
 * Semester Folder
     * Course Folder
         * Notes Folder
         * Assignments Folder
             * Data
+        * Project Folder
         * Extra Files(ex.
 Readme.md, Micro-syallabus)

 ## Semester One